dapphub/dapptools/docs/installation.rst

 Installing with Nix
 -------------------

-Soon dapp will be distributed via the `Nix Package Manager <https://nixos.org/nix/>`_, which allows us to provide a consistent experience across all Unix-based operating systems (i.e. various Linux distros and OSX/Mac OS).
-In the meantime however, you will need to perform some manual steps to get it.
+Soon dapp will be completely distributed via the `Nix Package Manager <https://nixos.org/nix/>`_, which allows us to provide a consistent experience across all Unix-based operating systems (i.e. various Linux distros and OSX/Mac OS). `Getting started with Nix <https://nixos.org/nix/manual/#chap-quick-start>`_ is very easy and you will be glad you did it.
+Its purely functional approach is unique to the domain of package management and it makes Nix quite powerful.

+In the meantime, you will need to perform some manual steps to get dapp.
 This section will be updated as the installation process gets streamlined.

 First `download ethrun <https://github.com/dapphub/ethrun/releases>`_, rename it to ``ethrun``, chmod it's permissions to 755, and move it to somewhere on your `$PATH <https://en.wikipedia.org/wiki/PATH_(variable)>`_: